Roman-Supernova-PIT/snappl/docs/usage.rst

 -----------------------

 You will need to set an environment variable ``SNPIT_CONFIG`` that points to a yaml configuration file.

+Here are a couple of config files that are set up for the Nov2025 run.
+The first requires two lines to be edited.

+* `nov2025_nersc_native_config.yaml <https://raw.githubusercontent.com/Roman-Supernova-PIT/environment/refs/heads/main/nov2025_nersc_native_config.yaml>`_ for running on NERSC *not* in a container.
+* `nov2025_container_config.yaml <https://raw.githubusercontent.com/Roman-Supernova-PIT/environment/refs/heads/main/nov2025_container_config.yaml>`_  for running on NERSC with ``podman-hpc``; also see the `interactive_podman.sh <https://raw.githubusercontent.com/Roman-Supernova-PIT/environment/refs/heads/main/interactive-podman-nov2025.sh>`_ script (which is for interactive sessions; it will need to be modified for use in a bash script).

 This is the minimal config file to connect to the database for November 2025; save it to a file named ``roman_snpit_ou2024_nov_config.yaml`` (or anything else, but remember what you save it to)::